OSGeo/gdal/doc/source/glossary.rst

         The date tied to spatial coordinates in a dynamic reference frame, used to account for positional changes over time (e.g., due to tectonic motion).

+    Coordinate System

+        The mathematical framework that defines how coordinates are measured and represented within a geometric coordinate space.

     CPL

         Common Portability Library.
 Part of the C API that provides convenience